At

 are the sums of their characters and characterizations, two

-herbs and plants are as deserving of his attention as is his
+herbs and plants are as deserving of his attention as his daughter;

-daughter; and the son, who, on a leave from the army, believes
+and the son, who, on leave from the army, believes he has fallen

-he has fallen in love with Min Li (played by Li Xiaoran), an
+in love with Min Li (played by Li Xiaoran), an orphan who has

-orphan who has come to study with the botanist.
-The brother's
+come to study with the botanist.
+The brother's gross insensitivity

 But despite these

-character mishaps, the developing and totally engaging off-limits
+character mishaps, the tastefully developed and totally engaging

-love affair between the precious Mi Li and sympathetic Cheng
+off-limits love affair between the precious Mi Li and sympathetic

 Co-staring